 You should have been here yesterday.

-What she lacks in track homes and strip malls, she makes up in beauty.
+What she lacks in tract homes and strip malls, she makes up for in beauty.

 San Diego circa 1896 (less satellite dishes and solar panels).